underscoreio/underscoreio/src/html/_jobs/2016-10-28-fyber-gmbh.md

 ## Your Qualifications

 - University degree in Computer Science, Software Engineering or equivalent experience
-- 3+ years of experience in developing high-performance, large scale distributed, web or data intensive systems
+- Experience in developing high-performance, large scale distributed, web or data intensive systems
 - Exceptional coding skills in Scala.
 Java candidates transitioning to Scala are also welcome
 - Experience with Spark or Storm, NoSQL stores (HBase, Cassandra, Riak, Redis or Aerospike) is a plus
 - Experience in AdTech industry is a plus